Skip to main content

 Unadjusted gap

-Overall average pay difference
+Overall average pay difference between genders

 "Women earn 12% less than men"